PSP Swiss Property AG (XSWX:PSPN) Q2 2024 Earnings Call Transcri

 - The market for property sales was not very deep, with only two to three potential bidders for each asset.

-- The company faces challenges in the Basel market, with subdued demand and potential difficulties in letting properties.
+- The Basel market remains challenging, with subdued demand and no short-term disposal plans.

 Q & A Highlights